 If entrants are under 18, entries should be submitted by a parent or guardian and the age of the entrant should be given on the email.

-The judges’ decision is final, in sending your photos you confirm that the photograph is your own and agree that the photos can be used by North Berwick in Bloom, North Berwick Gardening Club and Sustaining North Berwick on their websites and in any publicity.
+The judges’ decision is final, in sending your photos you confirm that the photograph is your own and agree that the photos can be used by North Berwick in Bloom and North Berwick Gardening Club on their websites and in any publicity.

 Where can I get a fishbox from?
 These can be obtained from a fishmonger, North Berwick in Bloom also have a small supply, email firstname.lastname@example.org

 What size fishbox should I use?
 The size of the fishbox you use does not matter.
 Remember that if it is a large planter, by the time it is filled with plants it might be quite heavy and difficult to transport.

 Where can I see a finished fishbox planter?
 We have planted up a fishbox, it is placed at the back entrance of Turnbull’s Hardware Store in North Berwick and is being used to advertise the Challenge.

 We don’t have a garden, where can I put my fishbox?
 Email us email@example.com and we will help you find somewhere in the town where you can look after your box.

 What sort of compost should I use?
 If you are using bedding plants or vegetables including salads, multipurpose compost is fine.
 If you are using alpines or succulent plants, you need clean garden soil or John Innes compost mixed with an equal quantity of grit.